GromNaN/SilexServiceProvider/README.md

 # Extensions for Silex Framework

 [Silex](http://silex-project.org/) is a PHP microframework for PHP 5.3.
-This is some extensions to increase its capacities.
+This is some service providers to increase its capacities.

 * [Fluxbb](doc/fluxbb.md) - Connect your forum with your application
 * [Snappy](doc/snappy.md) - Generate PDF and Images from HTML